OpenPecha-dev/Requests/.github/ISSUE_TEMPLATE/RFW.md

 <h2 id="adaption-window">Adaption Window</h2>

-A rough timing for the planned release for the specification possibly resulting from this request.
+A rough timing for the planned release of the specification possibly resulting from this request.